 One of the most popular ancient sites is the Roman Forum, which is photo-ready from several vantage points.
 The Forum itself is sprawling, so it is possible to take fine photos in front of some of its landmarks, such as the Arch of Constantine or the Temple of Vesta.
 The Palatine Hill provides some sweeping views of the Roman Forum and has its own collection of ancient ruins, including the Stadium of Domitian.
 Perhaps one of the best places from which to capture the Roman Forum on film is from the Tabularium, part of the Capitoline Museums.
 From the Tabularium, the entirety of the Forum Romanum is perfectly framed, with the iconic ruins of Arch of Septimius Severus and the Temple of Saturn in the foreground.

 The Via Appia Antica, also known as the Appian Way, is another classic photo location.
 Ruins along this ancient road include the circular tomb of...
 Cecilia Metella and the aqueduct near the Villa dei Quintilli.
-The Appian Way lies outside the southern side of Rome’s ancient walls near the Baths of Caracalla, yet another set of ruins.
+The Appian Way lies outside the south side of Rome’s ancient walls near the Baths of Caracalla, yet another set of ruins.

 04 of 04

-The Bocca della Verità - The Mouth of Truth
+The Bocca della Verità

 An obligatory photo opportunity in Rome means posing in front of the Bocca della Verità, the Mouth of Truth, which is located in the entrance of Santa Maria in Cosmedin around the corner from the Capitoline and Palatine Hills.
 The legend surrounding this monument is that those who have been untruthful will have their hands cut off when sticking them in the mouth of the ancient sewer cover.
 It is unclear whether anyone has ever had his or her hand severed while performing this act, but the Bocca della Verità remains a favorite photo subject, especially for fans of the Audrey Hepburn/Gregory Peck film Roman Holiday.